Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeSearchBundle/Resources/doc/NodeSearchBundle.md

 ## Searching

-You can add the SearchPage to your website by adding it as a possible child to any page in your website :
+Extend the AbstractSearchPage and add your new class as a possible child to a page in your website :
 ```PHP
     /**
      * @return array